 Incident Objectives: Statements of guidance and direction necessary for the selection of appropriate strategies, and tactical direction of resources.
-Incident about the same weight as air so that it tends to neither objectives are based on realistic expectations of what can be accomplished when all allocated resources have been effectively deployed.
-Incident objectives must be achievable and measurable, yet flexible enough to allow for strategic and tactical alternatives.
+Incident objectives are based on realistic expectations of what can be accomplished when all allocated resources have been effectively deployed.
+Incident objectives must be achievable and measurable, yet flexible enough to allow providing facilities, services, and materials for the for strategic and tactical alternatives.